Can Red Light Therapy Treat Vitamin D Deficiency?

 How Does the Body Produce Vitamin D?

-Your body has a built-in system for making vitamin D, but it only switches on under one very specific condition: exposure to ultraviolet B (UVB) light.
-This is the key distinction most people miss.
-Visible light, red light, and near-infrared light don’t activate this pathway — only UVB does.
+Your body has a built-in system for making vitamin D, but it only switches on under one particular condition: exposure to ultraviolet B (UVB) light.¹ This is the key distinction most people miss.
+Visible light, red light and near-infrared light don’t activate this pathway only UVB does.

 When UVB rays hit the skin, they interact with a compound called 7-dehydrocholesterol, converting it into vitamin D3 (cholecalciferol).
 From there, the liver and kidneys turn that raw material into the active, usable form of vitamin D.